ahdis/chmed/readme.md

 ## Validating without Building the IG

-The validator can validate against an implementation guide.
+If you do not want to build the IG locally, you can validate your example against the Implementation Guide with the [Validator](https://confluence.hl7.org/display/FHIR/Using+the+FHIR+Validator) as follows:

 - Download the latest version of Validator:
 ```